 Each House Officer will enter into a House Officer Contract with Akron General Medical Center.
 House Officer Contracts, which cover duties and responsibilities, have one-year terms.
+Neither Cleveland Clinic Akron General nor any of its ACGME-accredited programs require a resident/fellow to sign a non-competition guarantee or restrictive covenant.
 House Officer Contracts are separate from this Manual.